google-deepmind/dm-haiku/README.md

 Some models may require random sampling as part of the computation.
 For example, in variational autoencoders with the reparametrization trick, a random sample from the standard normal distribution is needed.
+For dropout we need a random mask to drop units from the input.
 The main hurdle in making this work with JAX is in management of PRNG keys.

 In Haiku we provide a simple API for maintaining a PRNG key sequence associated with modules: `hk.next_rng_key()` (or `next_rng_keys()` for multiple keys).